 The IAFC represents the leadership of firefighters and emergency responders worldwide.
 IAFC members are the world's leading experts in firefighting, emergency medical services, terrorism response, hazardous response, natural disasters, search and rescue, and public safety legislation.
 Since 1873, the IAFC has provided a forum for its members to exchange ideas, develop professionally and uncover the latest products and services available to first responders.

-The International Association of Fire Chiefs (IAFC), in partnership with the Volunteer and Combination Officers Section of the IAFC, is pleased to be undertaking a national initiative of the Volunteer Workforce Solutions (VWS) program, to assist combination and volunteer fire departments with the means to improve their ability to recruit, retain, and manage a diverse and inclusive workforce.
+The International Association of Fire Chiefs (IAFC), in partnership with the Volunteer and Combination Officers Section of the IAFC, is pleased to be undertaking a national initiative of the Workforce Solutions (WS) program, to assist combination and volunteer fire departments with the means to improve their ability to recruit, retain, and manage a diverse and inclusive workforce.

 About the Volunteer and Combination Officer Section (VCOS)